reuben-dutton/random-color-memes/README.md

 # Random Color Memes

-This script generates an image of a random color as well as information about that color and posts it to a specific [Random Color Memes](https://www.facebook.com/randomcolormemes/) Facebook page.
+This script generates an image of a random color as well as information about that color and posts it to the [Random Color Memes](https://www.facebook.com/randomcolormemes/) Facebook page.

 ![Example Color](https://i.imgur.com/pBjk2rE.png?raw=true)